EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 # Generating Random Variables
 Systems can be modeled, including non trivial components, in the form of Random Variables.
 Statistics allow to reliably run experiments and obtain results by observations on these models.
-At the base of this process, there is the ability to generate pseudo random numbers alforithmically.
+At the base of this process, there is the ability to generate pseudorandom numbers algorithmically.

 The next step is to learn when and how to use noticeable Random Variables from the literature and also to generate observations of Random Variables algorithmically.